How to Find Purpose After Retirement

 At first it felt like vacation.
 Then it felt like drifting.
 Now it feels like something important is missing — and you cannot quite name it.

-Here is what happened: You retired from your job.
+Here is what happened: you retired from your job.
 But you did not retire from your purpose.

 And that is the problem.
 You equated the two, and now that one is gone, the other feels gone too.
+It is not.

 Why Retirement Creates a Crisis of Purpose